ChristianPalmiero/DHT11-Controller/README.md

 #### AXI4 Lite Wrapper Technical Details

 The AXI4 lite wrapper around the dht11_ctrl(rtl) handles the communication protocol between and AXI master and an AXI slave.
-It comprises:
+Other than the crtl, it comprises:
 * **WRITE FSM**: it handles the write operations.
 The slave asserts the AWREADY and the WREADY signals after the master has asserted **both** the AWVALID and the WREADY simultaneously; then, it responds with an error.
 Note that the write operations have **lower** priority with respect to the read operations.
 * **READ FSM**: it handles the read operations.
-The slave pre-asserts the ARREADY signal (it is high all the time) so that each time the AXI master issues a read request, it will be acknowledged on the next rising edge of the clock; then, it responds.
-Note that the read operations have **higher** priority with respect to the write operations..
+The slave pre-asserts the ARREADY signal so that each time the AXI master issues a read request, it will be acknowledged on the next rising edge of the clock; then, it responds properly.
+Note that the read operations have **higher** priority with respect to the write operations.
 * **CHECKSUM_CONTROLLER**: it describes a combinational block that takes as input the the 40-bit data coming from the SIPO, computes the checksum and compares it with the one that has been computed and sent by the sensor.
 The checksum controller outputs the checksum error bit.
-* **COUNTER**:
+* **COUNTER**: it is a counter used to count up to 1 second.
+* **REGS**: it is a process that sets the values of the two internal registers, DATA and STATUS.
+* **ADDRESS_SAMPLER**: it is a process that samples the read address as soon as the ARREADY signal is asserted.
+* **MUX**: it is a process that retrieves the proper DATA or STATUS content depending on the sampled read address.

 #### Write FSM Flow Diagram
 ![alt text][wfsm]